PlantML/PlantML.github.io/README.md

 	- See instructions on changing the structure for how to add a page to the navigation bars
 	- Either copy an existing page (in /pages/) or start from scratch with a new page design template (/\_drafts/)
 	- For examples of what the draft templates look like, see the [Feeling Responsive example site](https://phlow.github.io/feeling-responsive/design/)
+	- Make sure the _permalink_ specified in the file is the same as specifried in _\_data/nagigation.yml.

 - Changing Page banners (top image)
 	- Put the new image in /images/